fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 [^3]: supports x86, ARM and RISC-V

-[^4]: supports x86, ARM RISC-V, SPARC and MIPS
+[^4]: supports x86, ARM, RISC-V, SPARC and MIPS

-[^5]: supports the most of the architectures, much more than any other OS listed
+[^5]: supports most of the architectures, much more than any other OS listed
       here

 [^6]: not bootable due to of lack Multiboot1 support in SKL